 The ‘social media scroll back’ is a research method where researchers work with participants to ‘scroll back’ through their social media histories together.
-This might be in an interview scenario (in a physical space, on the phone, or via Zoom/Skype) where a researcher sits with a participant and scrolls back through their Facebook, Instagram, Tumblr, Twitter, Reddit or other platforms together.
+This is usually in an interview scenario (in a physical space, on the phone, or via Zoom/Skype) where a researcher sits with a participant and scrolls back through their Facebook, Instagram, Tumblr, Twitter, Reddit or other platforms together.
 This could be through a profile like Facebook’s Timeline, a post history on Reddit, through stories on Instagram, or a newsfeed on Twitter.
-The key idea is that the participant narrates what they see, and the researcher prompts them as they go depending on the research questions, as if they were asking a participant to narrate and explain a diary or a photo album.
+The key idea is that the participant ‘drives’ and narrates what they see, and the researcher prompts them as they go depending on the research questions, as if they were asking a participant to narrate and explain a diary or a photo album.

 This method might be used to explore personal histories, experiences of particular events (like music festivals, drinking during a night out, weddings, childbirth, etc.), or broader digitally mediated experiences like elections, health promotion, advertising, or news consumption.

 Social media can represent rich, complex, and long-term personal histories that can be immensvely valuable for researchers, but just because these digital traces of life can be accessed for research does not mean they are automatically ‘fair game’.
 The scroll back method is fundamentally about building and scaffolding informed consent around the incorporation of these digital traces, and reflections on them, into the research design.
 The people whose digital traces researchers are interested in are centred, as the approach is ‘people first’ rather than ‘media first’.

 This method was developed by me, Brady Robards, and my excellent colleague, Sian Lincoln, but of course it also draws on a long history of qualitative methods like photo elicitation, journaling, and qualitative longitudinal research.